Counselor-in-Training Program details

 Teen Group Counselor.
 An experienced and mature senior staff counselor with a "teen-friendly" personality supervises and guides the group of teenagers.
 This counselor is both a specialist in working with young adults and an instructor in nature immersion, outdoor living skills, and team enhancement.
 Through exercises and games in sensory awareness of nature and environmental appreciation, the teenagers become more comfortable in their places in the natural world.
 The counselor serves as facilitator in team-building ropes course activities, as well as goal-setting and evaluation.
 There are also weekly workshops in leadership skills development, values clarification, and the experience of real community.
-For her third year running, Josie Walker will lead the teens again this summer.
+Kate Saylor, camper, CIT, and staff alumna again joins Josie Walker leading the teens this summer.

 Daily General Camp Schedule

 - 7:45-8:30 Check-in time and games at North Boulder Park

 - 9:15 Busses arrive at The Colorado Mountain Ranch for the Morning Gathering, introductions, flag raising, songs, and announcements

 - 10:00 Activity Period